askowno/RLE_terr/README.md

 3. Then subtract this from the 1990 extent and divide by the 1990 ext to get the proportional decline in extent over a 50 year period (i.e. proportion lost over 50 years = (ext1990 - ext2040/ext1990) .
 4. In addition to this we projected the 2040 extent using ARD for 1990-2014 (previous), for 2014-2022, for 2018-2022 (to provide recent trends).
 5. To complement these simple calculations we included three models of decline i) linear, ii) quadratic and iii) a monotonic spline.
-6. RoD (%/y) is an additional metric (i.e. R0D9022 = ARD9022/32) used in Criterion B as evidence of ongoing decline (if the ROD \>= 0.4%/y), for the revised assessment the ROD for three periods was calculated to allow assessor to gauge the level of ongoing threat that habitat loss presents (i.e. RoD9022, RoD9014, RoD1422 and RoD1822 were calculated).
+6. RoD (%/y) is an additional metric (i.e. R0D9022 = ARD9022/32) used in Criterion B as evidence of ongoing decline (if the ROD \>= 0.4%/y this is consider substantial ongoing decline - it will result in loss of 30% of remaining habitat in 10 years).
+The ROD for three periods was calculated to allow assessor to gauge the level of ongoing threat that direct habitat loss presents (i.e. RoD9022, RoD9014, RoD1422 and RoD1822 were calculated).
+The default ROD used was RoD9022 (ie linear rate of loss between 1990 and 2022).

 #### Supplementary assessments of criteria A3, B1, B2, and D3